University of Arizona, Department of Communication

 - Assistant Professor Matthew Lapierre, Ph.D., University of Pennsylvania

-- Assistant Professor Maggie Pitts, Ph.D., The Pennsylvania State University
+- Associate Professor Maggie Pitts, Ph.D., The Pennsylvania State University

-- Associate Professor Stephen Rains, Ph.D., University of Texas
+- Professor Stephen Rains, Ph.D., University of Texas

 - Professor Chris Segrin, Ph.D., University of Wisconsin